 If you are visually impaired, a reservation assistant is available to help you complete this form.
 Please email firstname.lastname@example.org with the subject line “Assistance Desired.”
 In the body of the email include your name, contact information, and the best time of day to reach you.
 Please allow one full business day for a reservation assistant to contact you.

 John Muir Trail hikers: If you are flexible on the start date for your trip, you may now submit one application for a longer range of dates by use of the JMT rolling lottery application.
 This form should be used by anyone requesting a backpacking permit to hike from Yosemite outside the park boundary over Donohue Pass, primarily John Muir Trail hikers.

 Note: In 2015, the National Park Service began enforcing an exit quota for backpackers exiting Yosemite over Donohue Pass.
 For more information, please visit the Yosemite National Park page on wilderness permits for JMT hikers.

 If space is available within the same season, you may request to change your existing reservation date or trailhead for an additional processing fee of $5.
-If you have questions regarding your reservation or you would like to make changes to an existing reservation, please call 209-372-0740.
-We are unable to correspond by email.
+If you have questions regarding your reservation or you would like to make changes to an existing reservation, please use this form to get in touch.